 Q: Can I sue my doctor for being rude to me?

 A: No, you cannot sue your doctor for being rude.
 However, if you feel strongly about what happened, you can file a complaint with the Maryland Medical Board of Physicians.

 Q: Can I sue a nurse for a medication error?

 A: Yes.
 You can sue a nurse for medical malpractice when their actions fail to follow the accepted standard of care, but the burden of proof for suing a nurse is the same as for filing a lawsuit against a physician.

 Q: What is the time limit for filing a lawsuit for a medical mistake?

 A: The statute of limitations (the legal time limit for filing a lawsuit) for medical malpractice in Maryland is three years from the date the injury was discovered, or within five years after the act of negligence occurred.
 (Maryland Courts & Judicial Proceedings Code section 5-109)

 Q: What can I do if I am unable to afford to hire a lawyer for my medical malpractice case?

-A: Fortunately, you do not have to incur any initial costs in hiring a skilled medical malpractice lawyer from the law firm of Plaxen & Adler, P.A., as we accept cases on contingency.
+A: Fortunately, you do not have to incur any initial costs in hiring a skilled medical malpractice lawyer from the law firm of Plaxen Adler Muncy, P.A., as we accept cases on contingency.
 This means that you do not pay any legal fees until we are successful in recovering compensation for you.

-Plaxen & Adler, P.A. is a premier medical malpractice law firm serving Maryland clients injured due to a doctor’s negligence.
+Plaxen Adler Muncy, P.A. is a premier medical malpractice law firm serving Maryland clients injured due to a doctor’s negligence.
 We invite you to call 410-730-7737 or fill out our contact form to schedule a free initial consultation now.
 Our Maryland medical malpractice attorneys are here to help you recover the compensation you need.